frmokoena/TaxMatters/README.md

 ## The Web Application (`Tax.Matters.Web`)

-This is the web frontend.
-This is .NET Core Razor Pages web app.
+This is the entry point of the web application.
+This is the ASP.NET Core Core Razor Pages web app.
+The app configurations are included in the `appsettings.json`

 ## The Core Web Application (`Tax.Matters.Web.Core`)

-Just like the core api project, this project harbours the business logic of the web application.
-Too much logic in page violates our single responsibility principle.
-The abstraction of the business logic allows our pages focus on display logic.
+The project harbours the business logic of the web application, which is mostly the integration calls to the api.
+The actual application business rules are implemented in the api.
+This allows us to switch to another front end framework such as Angular or Vue without compromising the business logic.
+The core web abstraction allows our pages fo focus on display logic.

 ## The Test Projects